ardera/flutter-pi/README.md

 - Added a section for useful dart packages, See [Useful Dart Packages](#-useful-dart-packages)
 - There's now a new video player based on gstreamer.
 See [gstreamer video player](#gstreamer-video-player) section.
 - The new latest flutter gallery commit for flutter 3.10 is `d77920b4ced4a105ad35659fbe3958800d418fb9`
+- The gstreamer video player dependencies have been updated.
+If the playback fails to initialize, see the [gstreamer video player](#gstreamer-video-player) section.

 # flutter-pi
 A light-weight Flutter Engine Embedder for Raspberry Pi.
 Inspired by https://github.com/chinmaygarde/flutter_from_scratch.